 In addition to incorporating this evidence-based practice in all of our courses, we also offer a training on Motivational Interviewing for counselors, probation officers, or anyone else who is interested in using it in on-one-on conversations.

 The purpose of this training is to show how Motivational Interviewing can be used to talk to individuals about behavior change.
-You can follow the video training and learn effective techniques from an experienced Motivational Interviewing trainer.

 Resources: